Jobs Posted on the Whova Community Board of British Ecological Society Annual Meeting 2022

 Closing Date: 12 noon (Irish Standard Time) 1st February 2023 Application will only be accepted by applying online through the Trinity Jobs Portal http://jobs.tcd.ie

-I am looking for a research scientist and lab manager in the field of behavioural ecology, working with insects.
-A Ph.D. plus relevant experience is desired, though I will consider those with a M.S. degree and supervisory experience.
+The Miller Lab at the University of Florida I am looking for a research scientist and lab manager in the field of behavioural ecology, working with insects.
+A Ph.D. plus relevant experience is desired, though I will conside... r those with a M.S. degree and supervisory experience.
 This position starts August or September 2023 (your choice).
 This is an ideal position for someone who loves behavioural ecology, organizing a research team, and working with students, but who doesn’t see being a PI as their ultimate career goal.
 Starting salary is approx. $50,000 USD and it comes with full benefits.
 I have NSF funding for this position for three years, and it may be extended.

 PhD: Rewilding - how does the cessation of livestock grazing affect upland food webs?

-We are looking for a motivated post-doctoral candidate with a background in mathematical biology, computer science or physics, willing to participate in a recently granted coordinated project entitled “UNIQUE-PRIORITY: Unveiling the dynamic equations for eco-evolutionary systems in the face of environmental uncertainty and limited data”
+Spanish Council for Scientific Researh (CSIC) We are looking for a motivated post-doctoral candidate with a background in mathematical biology, computer science or physics, willing to participate in a recently granted coordin... ated project entitled “UNIQUE-PRIORITY: Unveiling the dynamic equations for eco-evolutionary systems in the face of environmental uncertainty and limited data”

 Postdoctoral Research Fellow: RENEW Project

-We are recruiting a team of Postdoctoral Research Fellows to join an interdisciplinary research partnership between the National Trust and the University of Exeter.
+National Trust / University of Exeter We are recruiting a team of Postdoctoral Research Fellows to join an interdisciplinary research partnership between the National Trust and the University of Exeter.

-You’ll form the core of a closely knit research group called ‘Ex-CASES’ (Exeter Centre for Analysis & Synthesis of Environmental Solutions) that will act within the “Renewing biodiversity through a people-in-nature approach (RENEW)” programme.
+Y... ou’ll form the core of a closely knit research group called ‘Ex-CASES’ (Exeter Centre for Analysis & Synthesis of Environmental Solutions) that will act within the “Renewing biodiversity through a people-in-nature approach (RENEW)” programme.
 This large, NERC funded programme seeks to develop solutions to one of the major environmental challenges for humankind, the renewal of biodiversity.

-for early 2023 (not later than May 1, 2023)
+WSL PhD student in Urban Ecology 100% (m/f/d) for early 2023 (not later than May 1, 2023)

-We aim to investigate "people-plant-insects" interaction networks and their main socio-ecological drivers in different cities in Switzerland.
+We aim to investigate "people-plant-insects" inte... raction networks and their main socio-ecological drivers in different cities in Switzerland.
 The study is part of a larger interdisciplinary project (PAPPUS) that aims to understand how decision makers influence plant assemblages in different urban green spaces and how their decisions affect the ecological and human benefits that can be realized from urban green spaces in a changing climate.

+Edinburgh Napier University We are currently seeking to appoint an Associate Professor in Marine Ecology committed to educational excellence, to develop and lead high-quality research and teaching,... complementing our existing strengths.
 The successful candidate will bring a creative high-impact research programme, a track record in grant income, a well-developed collaborative network with external partners across academia and industry and conduct internationally competitive research.
 You will have leadership experience in research and teaching and contribute to the leadership of both the Life Sciences group and the School.

 PhD...Coconut & conservation: environmental and social sustainability of coconut farming in tropical countries

-Coconut farming contributes to the livelihoods of millions of people in tropical countries, but rarely features in discussions about biodiversity threats or sustainability.
-Preliminary work identified coconut as a crop with potentially significant impacts on wildlife because palms are mainly grown on tropical islands and/or coastal areas with high levels of species diversity and endemism.
+DICE University of Kent Coconut farming contributes to the livelihoods of millions of people in tropical countries, but rarely features in discussions about biodiversity threats or sustainability.
+Prelim... inary work identified coconut as a crop with potentially significant impacts on wildlife because palms are mainly grown on tropical islands and/or coastal areas with high levels of species diversity and endemism.
 Yet, compared to other tropical crops such as oil palm, very little is known about coconut’s roles in deforestation and biodiversity loss, or livelihoods and human well-being.
 This PhD will address this through an interdisciplinary study of coconut farming impacts on wildlife and people.

 Want to work with a team of established conservation ecologists and social scientists at Kent, Surrey and Universitas Indonesia?
 Check the ad to find out more....

-Since the past century, global rise in ocean temperatures is leading to longer and more frequent marine heatwaves.
-By quantifying the thermal tolerance of species to endure extreme heat, we can assess if a species or a population are at risk to succumb to heat under projected ocean warming.
+IMEDEA CSIC Since the past century, global rise in ocean temperatures is leading to longer and more frequent marine heatwaves.
+By quantifying the thermal tolerance of species to endure extrem... e heat, we can assess if a species or a population are at risk to succumb to heat under projected ocean warming.
 A challenge to understanding the vulnerability of species to warming is that an organism’s thermal sensitivity can vary across environmentally heterogenous landscapes.
 This project will quantify the thermal sensitivity of fundamental species of marine organisms (e.g., macrophytes, herbivores, predators) to thermal stress in combination with important environmental factors affected by depth.
 It will do so, by assessing the survival and physiological performance of the species in a series of laboratory and field experiments.
 This project will also monitor in the field the variability of temperature in combination with key environmental parameters along a depth gradient.

 The PhD project will be performed at IMEDEA - a mixed institute of the Spanish National Research Council (CSIC) and the University of the Balearic Islands (UIB) - in Mallorca (Spain).
 This institute is strategically located in the Mediterranean Sea with easy access to key marine coastal ecosystems (e.g., seagrass meadows, rocky macroalgae forests).
 The project will be supervised by Dr. Andrea Anton and Prof. Nuria Marba, both members of the Global Change Research (GCR) group, with strong backgrounds in thermal biology, marine ecology and global change on native and exotic species.
 The research group has ample experience at forming undergraduate students (10 PhD students for the last 5 years).